bbenchoff/bbenchoff.github.io/pages/AG32Gating.md

 ### Step 3 — UART Echo

-Configure UART0 at 115200 8N1 on the default pins (Pin 20 TX, Pin 21 RX).
+Configure UART0 at 115200 8N1 on the LQFP-48 default pins (PIN_42 TX,
+PIN_43 RX).
 Polled TX/RX.
 Echo characters back to a terminal.
+Connect a USB-UART adapter to these pins, or use the DAP-LINK's built-in COM port if it's wired through.

 UART0 on its default pins is the permanent control interface for every node in the 16-node board.
 This needs to be proven solid before you build sixteen of them.
 Run it for a few minutes and confirm no framing errors.

+Note: on the final KCU6 (QFN-32) board, UART0 is on PIN_20 (TX) and
+PIN_21 (RX) — different physical pins, same peripheral.
+Only the `.ve` constraint changes.

 **Gate:** Characters echo reliably at 115200.